ArnaudRinquin/jquery-active-nav-toggler/README.md

 Insert `dist/jquery.active-nav-toggler.js` (or:
 `dist/jquery.active-nav-toggler.min.js`) to your project.

-Alternatively, and when this plugin will be published, you'll be able to use
+Alternatively, you'll can to use bower:
-bower:

 `bower install jquery-active-nav-toggler`